 The Parcoy Copper Project is located ~50km north of Cerro de Fierro, and is targeting manto-style copper mineralisation adjacent to structures that are known to host copper mineralisation ~6km to the south-east, at the Los Chapitos prospect (Camino Minerals).
 Interpretation of the Company’s airborne data suggests widespread potassic alteration similar to that found at Cerro de Fierro.
 Parcoy is subject to the Strategic Alliance Agreement with South32.

-Reconnaissance mapping and rock chip sampling located numerous rock samples returning anomalous Cu (150ppm up to 3.2% Cu) and gold (50ppb to 1.6ppmAu) values associated with both andesitic volcanic rocks in the north and intrusive monzodiorite to the south.
-The two rock types are separated by a major fault which is the likely feeder for copper mineralisation in the area.
-Subsequent IP surveys and systematic soil and rock sampling outlined large areas of copper and IP anomalism along the structure with associated multi-element geochemistry supporting the concept of both manto (replacement) and structurally related copper mineralisation beneath these anomalies.
+Reconnaissance mapping and rock chip sampling located numerous rock samples returning anomalous Cu (150ppm up to 3.2% Cu) and gold (50ppb to 1.6ppmAu) values within both the andesitic volcanics in the north and intrusive monzodiorite to the south which are separated by a regional fault thought to be the feeder structure for copper mineralisation.

 Detailed geological mapping and sampling identified large areas of advanced argillic alteration (lithocap) containing numerous samples with anomalous levels of Mo, Bi, As, Sb, Pb, Au, Ag and occasional Cu, suggesting potential for buried porphyry copper mineralisation.
-Age dating of the alteration suggests a similar age to the nearby Palaeocene porphyry deposits significantly upgrading the potential of this prospect.
-Drill permit applications which are in progress are expected to be approved around mid 2021 allowing initial test drilling to be undertaken in the second half of 2021.
-This work is being funded under the SAA with South32.
+The main porphyry copper target is associated with advanced argillic alteration (~1km²) that has a Palaeocene age date, similar to the age dates reported for the giant porphyry copper deposits that occur nearby

 Project Generation work is continuing in the south of Peru using the Company’s proprietary airborne data.
 New tenement acquisitions have consolidated the Company’s land position both in the Cerro de Fierro region and to the south near Ilo where previous drilling at the Company’s Puite-Ventura prospect suggested the presence of a nearby porphyry deposit.